mcmonkeyprojects/SwarmUI/docs/APIRoutes/ModelsAPI.md

-# StableSwarmUI API Documentation - ModelsAPI
+# SwarmUI API Documentation - ModelsAPI

 > This is a subset of the API docs, see [/docs/API.md](/docs/API.md) for general info.